ScottGarryFoster/SuperGameEngine/.github/ISSUE_TEMPLATE/task-request.md

 **What is your proposal?**
 `Describe what you would like to change.`

+**How do you imagine this working?**
+`Describe how you imagine the backend or user interface working depending on the change` `Provide screenshots or rough diagrams if that helps`

 **What is the current status quo?**
 `What is the workflow right now?`